zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/iceberg.md

 The Iceberg version that Fluss bundles is based on `1.9.1`.
 Please ensure the JARs you add are compatible with `Iceberg-1.9.1`.

-#### ⚠️ Important Notes
+#### Important Notes

 - Ensure all JAR files are compatible with Iceberg 1.9.1
 - If using an existing Hadoop environment, it's recommended to use the `HADOOP_CLASSPATH` environment variable
 - Configuration changes take effect after restarting the Fluss service

-### 🚀 Start Tiering Service to Iceberg
+### Start Tiering Service to Iceberg

 To tier Fluss's data to Iceberg, you must start the datalake tiering service.
 For guidance, you can refer to [Start The Datalake Tiering Service](maintenance/tiered-storage/lakehouse-storage.md#start-the-datalake-tiering-service).
 Although the example uses Paimon, the process is also applicable to Iceberg.

-#### 🔧 Prerequisites: Hadoop Dependencies
+#### Prerequisites: Hadoop Dependencies

-**⚠️ Important**: Iceberg has a strong dependency on Hadoop.
+**Important**: Iceberg has a strong dependency on Hadoop.
 You must ensure Hadoop-related classes are available in the classpath before starting the tiering service.

 ##### Option 1: Use Existing Hadoop Environment (Recommended)